LoganR333/UNH-IT718/Lab4-Cloud-functions/Azure/README.md

 *Note: functionapp names must be globally unique.
 Thus you will need to replace "return-uuid" in the commands below, as well as renaming the "code/return-uuid" folder.*

+*Note: As of Jan 6, 2025: "az functionapp" generates "CryptographyDeprecationWarning:" warnings.
+This is a known bug and for lab purposes can be ignored.*

 ### Set up your environment:
 ```
 ACCOUNT=it718lab4